shuaills/myECE408/README.md

 ## Outcomes

-By completing the notebooks in this project, you will:
+By completing this project, you will:

 - Gain practical experience with CUDA

 Even without access to UIUC's specific infrastructure, you can get hands-on practice with the key concepts from ECE408.
-Let me know if any part of the course content is unclear or missing - I'm happy to add more notebooks to cover the full curriculum.
+Let me know if any part of the course content is unclear or missing - I'm happy to add more details to cover the full curriculum.

 ## Usage